 In the US, the Patient Satisfaction Score is based on Medicare HCAHPS data.
-The Hospital Consumer Assessment of Healthcare Providers and Systems (HCAHPS) survey is a standardized survey of hospital patients in the USA regarding their experiences during a recent inpatient hospital stay (HCAHPS 2020).
+The Hospital Consumer Assessment of Healthcare Providers and Systems (HCAHPS) survey is a standardized survey of hospital patients in the USA regarding their experiences during a recent inpatient hospital stay (HCAHPS 2021).
 While many hospitals in the US already collected information on patient satisfaction, prior to HCAHPS there was no national standard for collecting or publicly reporting patients' perspectives of care information that would enable valid comparisons to be made across all hospitals.
-The survey is composed of 29 items that encompass all aspects of the patients' hospital experience.
-The most recent dataset from 2019 consists of about 2.9 million completed surveys.
+The most recent dataset available is the October 2020 edition and is based on surveys form patients discharged in 2019.
 Based on the collected survey data, the CMS reports eleven HCAHPS Star Ratings on Hospital Compare: 10 for the publicly reported HCAHPS measures, as well as an HCAHPS Summary Star Rating.
 The specific measures are derived from certain items in the HCAHPS survey as shown below:

 HCAHPS Composite Measures Questions

 1. Communication with Nurses 1,2,3

 2. Communication with Doctors 5,6,7

 3. Responsiveness of Hospital Staff 4,11

-4. Communication about Medicines 16,17
+4. Communication about Medicines 13,14

-5. Discharge Information 19,20
+5. Discharge Information 16,17

-6. Care Transition 23,24,25
+6. Care Transition 20,21,22

-HCAHPS Indidual Items Questions
+HCAHPS Individual Items Questions Questions

 7. Cleanliness of Hospital Environment 8

-8. Quietness of Hospital Environment
+8. Quietness of Hospital Environment 9

 HCAHPS Global Items Questions

-9. Hospital Rating 21
+9. Hospital Rating 18

-10. Recommend the Hospital 22
+10. Recommend the Hospital 19